Csson/p5-Dist-Iller/README.md

 This is the general syntax of an `iller.yaml` file:

     ---
-    # This specifies that this yaml document will generate C<dist.ini>.
+    # This specifies that this yaml document will generate dist.ini.
     doctype: dist

     # This generates the top part of C<dist.ini>.
 C<author> can be a list or string.